BestTimesToVisit.com Logo

 food

 Don't miss the 'roulottes' (food trucks) that set up in Place Vaiete every evening.
 It's the most authentic and affordable way to try local specialties like poisson cru (raw fish marinated in lime and coconut milk) and grilled meats.
-Grab a seat at one of the communal tables and soak in the lively atmosphere.
+Grab a table, soak in the lively atmosphere, and enjoy a delicious, budget-friendly dinner.

 money

-While credit cards are widely accepted in hotels and larger shops, always have some CFP francs (XPF) on hand for smaller markets, roulottes, and local buses.
-ATMs are available, but it's wise to withdraw a bit more than you think you'll need at once to minimize fees.
+While credit cards are widely accepted in hotels and larger shops, always have some CFP francs (XPF) on hand for smaller markets, local buses, and tips.
+ATMs are available, but it's wise to withdraw a bit more than you think you'll need at once to avoid multiple transaction fees.

 transport